 |ROI||At least 5:1||3:1|

-What are the pros and cons of Digital Therapy and EAPs?
+What are the pros and cons of Digital Mental Health and EAPs?

-- Accessible: Employees also have 24/7, immediate access to digital therapy anywhere and at any time, without needing to wait for an appointment with a mental health professional or limited by sessions within their EAP benefits plan.
+- Accessible: Employees also have 24/7, immediate access to digital mental health anywhere and at any time, without needing to wait for an appointment with a mental health professional or limited by sessions within their EAP benefits plan.

 - Affordable: Unlike EAPs with capped or limited sessions, digital solutions offer unlimited sessions so employees wouldn’t need to pay out-of-pocket expenses